Skip Navigation and Go To Content

 Pediatric Stroke Clinic

-The Pediatric Stroke Clinic with UT Physicians provides comprehensive stroke care for neonates, infants, children, and adolescents who suffer from stroke or other cerebrovascular disorders, including moyamoya disease, intracerebral hemorrhage, neonatal stroke, and childhood stroke.
+The Pediatric Stroke Clinic with UT Physicians provides comprehensive stroke care for neonates, infants, children, and adolescents, who suffer from stroke or other cerebrovascular disorders, including moyamoya disease, intracerebral hemorrhage, neonatal stroke, and childhood stroke.

-Though more common in adults, stroke is among the top 10 causes of death in pediatric patients and there are few centers with specific expertise in treating pediatric stroke.
-Our missing is to provide comprehensive and cutting edge medical care to children affected by cerebrovascular disease.
-In coordination with our colleagues in neurosurgery, hematology, oncology, pediatrics, and PM&R, we offer full-service coordinated care for any child who has suffered from cerebrovascular disease.
+Though more common in adults, stroke is among the top 10 causes of death in pediatric patients, with few centers specializing in the treatment of pediatric stroke.
+We recognize these patients have specific and unique biologic and developmental needs, so we created a team of pediatric neurologists, vascular neurologists, pediatric neurosurgeons, nurses, and medical assistants.
+In coordination with our colleagues in hematology, oncology, pediatrics, and PM&R, we offer full-service coordinated care for any child who has suffered from cerebrovascular disease.

 Pediatric Stroke Clinic is held weekly.